 Dung beetles and parasitic wasps

 Unfortunately, fly resistance can occur.
-Meaning, flies that survive control methods go on to reproduce and produce offspring that are also resistant to many of the commonly used chemical control methods.
+Meaning, that flies that survive control methods go on to reproduce and produce offspring that are also resistant to many of the commonly used chemical methods.
 That’s why beef producers must take a multifaceted approach to controlling flies, using more than one method at a time.

 Below is an in-depth look at each fly control method in a webinar by Dr. Jeff Hill.

 Garlic for Fly Control in Cattle

 Garlic is being added to mineral as another tool in the war on flies.
 Recent studies have shown it to be successful.